logto-io/logto/packages/connector-twilio-sms/README.md

 ### Test Twilio SMS connector

-You can type in a phone number and click on "Send" to see whether the settings can work before "Save and Done".
+You can enter a phone number and click on "Send" to see whether the settings can work before "Save and Done".

 That's it.
 Don't forget to [Enable connector in sign-in experience](https://docs.logto.io/docs/tutorials/get-started/enable-passcode-sign-in/#enable-connector-in-sign-in-experience).